shaunpersad/redu/README.md

 No reducers, no string constants, just _event_ => _action function_ => _setState_.

-Redu performs this exact same flow, but at an application-wide level, where a single `StoreComponent's` state acts as your application-level state, and any of its descendant `SubscriberComponents` may derive props rom this state, or actions to request application-level state changes.
+Redu performs this exact same flow, but at an application-wide level, where a single `StoreComponent's` state acts as your application-level state, and any of its descendant `SubscriberComponents` may derive props from this state, or actions to request application-level state changes.

 ## Theory